VendArt at MakerFX

 Bolted Joint

-Solenoid Cycle Temperature Testing
+Solenoid Intermittent Duty Cycle Temperature Testing

 · The solenoid’s plunger extends by creating a magnetic field when current flows through the tightly wound coils surrounding the plunger